TL;DR — drop-in `docker-compose.yml`

 The setup has two pieces:

-1. A **Squid proxy** that maintains a domain allowlist.
-Only traffic to approved domains gets through.
+1. A **Squid proxy** container that maintains the domain allowlist.

-2. A **Claude Code container** that sits on an internal Docker network with no direct internet access.
+2. A **Claude Code container** on an internal Docker network.
 All its traffic goes through the proxy.

 ```